HackerLoop/rotonde-uavtalk/README.md

 The Taulabs flight controller software uses a very handy modular architecture, each modules are abstracted from each others, and communicate by sending and receiving UAVObjects through a common bus.
-Each modules expose there functionalities and settings through one or more *UAVObject*s.
-Modules can modify other modules' UAVObjects to communicate with them.
+Each module exposes hist functionalities and settings through one or more *UAVObject*s.
+Modules can modify other modules' UAVObjects to communicate with each other.

 TODO: insert graphic ?